Smart client handoffs

 Learn how to avoid disruptions during Redis server maintenance.

-Smart client handoffs (SCH) is a feature of Redis Cloud and Redis Enterprise servers that lets them actively notify clients about planned server maintenance shortly before it happens.
+Smart client handoffs (SCH) is a feature of Redis Cloud and Redis Software servers that lets them actively notify clients about planned server maintenance shortly before it happens.
 This lets a client reconnect or otherwise respond gracefully without significant interruptions in service.

 SCH is primarily useful when server software or hardware upgrades are required.
 It provides two main features to help the client avoid disruptions in service during the maintenance period: